Xilinx/Vitis_Accel_Examples/host/multiple_cus_asymmetrical/details.md

 sp=vadd_4.out_r:PLRAM[1]
 ```

-Some of the vadd compute units are connected Different DDR banks and some are connected to PLRAMs.
+Some of the vadd compute units are connected to DDR banks and some are connected to PLRAMs.
 `nk` option can be used to specify how many compute unit are needed for `vadd` kernel.
 It also allows to give names of user choice.
 `sp` option can be used to provide connection of compute units to target memory (DDR, PLRAM).

-this `vadd.ini` file should be included in v++ command line as below:
+`vadd.ini` file should be included in v++ command line as below:
 ```
 --config vadd.ini
 ```

-As each compute unit are connected to diferrent DDR/PLRAM, so host program has to create kernel object for specific to Compute unit as below:
+As each compute unit are connected to diferrent DDR/PLRAM, so host program has to create kernel object specific to compute unit as below:
 ```c++
 cl::Kernel cu0_krnls = cl::Kernel(program, "vadd:{vadd_1}");

 ```
-Above created kernel object is very specific to `vadd_1` compute unit.
+The kernel object which is created above is very specific to `vadd_1` compute unit.
 Using this Kernel Object, host can directly access to this fix compute unit.